-If we had a magic wand, we’d waive it over the beautiful state of California and endow each resident with good health and long term care insurance in California.
+If we had a magic wand, we’d wave it over the beautiful state of California and endow each resident with good health and long term care insurance in California.
 California residents would stop worrying and start sleeping better at night, knowing their future care was guaranteed and they would never have to impoverish themselves or be a burden on their families.

 Our magic wand is still in development.
 So, in the meantime, if you want to rest, assured that your bases are covered for the future, you’ll need to take action.